Stephen Feber

 • 2013 - 2020 - Director, Museums and Resilient Leadership leadership development programme

-• 1991 - 2023 - core member, Directing Change leadership development action learning group for museum directors
+• 1991 - 2023 - Core member, Directing Change leadership development action learning group for museum directors

 • 2007 - 2012 - Interim Director, construction director, exhibition designer, Heartlands Cornwall